 • Photo or video evidence of property damage or lease violations

-If the landlord does not show up, the case is dismissed.
-If the tenant does not appear at the hearing, the landlord wins by default.
+If the landlord fails to show up, the case is dismissed.
+If the tenant fails to appear at the hearing, the landlord typically wins by default.

 After the trial, if the judge rules in favor of the landlord (either by default or based on evidence), the court will then request a Writ of Execution.
 This states that the motion for eviction can be initiated.